swiftlang/swift-evolution/visions/macros.md

 ### When is a language feature better than a macro?

-As noted above, a macro system has the potential to replace large parts of existing Swift langauge features, and enable many new ones.
+As noted above, a macro system has the potential to replace large parts of existing Swift language features, and enable many new ones.
 But a macro system is not necessarily a good replacement for a special-built feature:

 * A special-built feature might benefit from special ABI rules.
 * A special-built feature might benefit from analyses that would be infeasible to apply in a macro, such as those dependent on data or control flow.